guillonapa/Pong-Game/README.md

 ## Installation

-Download the folder that corresponds to your operating system.
+Download the folder that corresponds to your operating system and open the Pong application or executable.
 The macosx application has Java embedded, but every other operating system should have installed Java 8.

 To download the latest Java go to: